levisstrauss/levisstrauss/README.md

 - **Advanced Leadership Certification:** Recognized for exceptional leadership skills by the National Society of Leadership and Success.
 - **ACM Member:** Active member of the Association for Computing Machinery.
 - **UPE Member:** Honored for academic and leadership potential by Upsilon Pi Epsilon.

+## Certifications 🏅
+- Natural Language Processing Specialization by DeepLearning.AI, on Coursera (Jun 2024)
+- C Programming with Linux by Institut Mines-Télécom & Dartmouth College on Coursera (May 2024)
+- Deep Learning Specialization by Stanford University & DeepLearning.AI, Coursera (May 2024)
+- Machine Learning Specialization by Stanford University & DeepLearning.AI, Coursera (May 2024)
+- Mathematics for Machine Learning and Data Science by DeepLearning.AI, Coursera (April 2024)
+- The Frontend Developer Career Path, Scrimba (June 2022)

+## Education 📚
+- **Bachelor of Science in Computer Science with a Minor in Mathematics** (May 2024) | Penn State University
+- **Associate of Science in Computer Science** | Community College of Philadelphia, PA

 ## Professional Goals 🚀
 - **Career Development:** Aiming to advance my career in software development, with a focus on roles that utilize my technical and leadership skills to drive impactful solutions.